codygordon/redash-to-salesforce/README.md

 `REDASH_API_KEY` | *(find ReDash API key @ {redash_url}/users/{your_user_id}#apiKey)*
 `LOGS_PATH` | *(log files in production will be saved in specified folder path)*

-Second, edit the `lib\config` file and enter objects into the `config` constant (array) for each ReDash query / Salesforce object being processed, like so:
+Second, edit `lib\config.js` and enter objects into the `config` constant (array) for each ReDash query / Salesforce object being processed, for example:

 ```js
 const config = [